 Cherries are a luscious fruit; but they are tender, and they are risky and expensive to produce.
 Apart from attacks by birds and insects, rain can ruin it all just as the fruit reaches the perfect maturity for picking.
 Rain pooling around the stem of the cherry, or beading on the fruit’s skin can be quickly absorbed into the cherry.
 When this happens the cherry’s flesh expands more quickly than the skin can stretch to accommodate it, and when the pressure is too great, the skin splits.
 Unfortunately, once the cherry has cracked, it is worthless for the fresh market.
 A small cost recovery might be found by selling the damaged cherries for juice, but the costs of picking and sorting the ruined cherries far exceeds such returns.
 If the damage exceeds 25% of the crop, it is not economical to pick the fruit, and the grower may be forced to walk away from his crop, leaving the fruit on the trees.

 Growers use an integrated approach to reduce rain damage, typically combining several methods to minimize the risk of fruit cracking:

 Rain-tolerance: Growers plant rain-tolerant varieties, mostly bred at the Agriculture and Agri-food Canada research Center in Summerland, BC.
 These cherries are not immune to rain damage, but they are more tolerant than the older varieties from thirty years ago.

 Later ripening: Many of the new Summerland varieties now grown also ripen later in August when the risk of rain is lower.
-Danger of crop loss is also mitigated by growing several varieties with different maturity dates to spread the risk over a longer season.
+A danger of crop loss is also mitigated by growing several varieties with different maturity dates to spread the risk over a longer season.